 Mark’s life-long interest in the sea has included over 10,000 dives and careers as lifeguard, boat captain and scuba instructor.

-The afternoon dives are on the south-west corner of Adonara Island, east of Flores.
-There is a very healthy reef in the shallows, where juvenile harlequin sweetlips and barramundi wiggle in between the hard corals.
-Ribbon eels and numerous nudibranchs can be found between the reef and the slope, which slowly drops down to around 25 metres/75 feet.
-At the far west end of the dive site there are ledges extending along the sea floor, with blue spotted stingrays, white tip reef sharks and sweetlips sheltering underneath.
-The eastern part is home to the 'holy grail' of fish, the rhinopias.
-We've been able to find both the weedy and the paddle-flap scorpionfish here.
+Start out diving at Adonara Island, east of Flores, with juvenile harlequin sweetlips, barramundi cod, ribbon eels and numerous nudibranchs.
+At the west end of the dive site there are ledges extending along the sea floor with blue spotted stingrays, white tip reef sharks and sweetlips sheltering underneath.
+The eastern part is home to the ‘holy grail’ of fish, the rhinopia, we have found the weedy and paddle-flap scorpion fish here.

 Then it’s on to the Kawula area for world class muck diving.
 Look out for the allusive rhinopias camouflaged in the coral slope, as well as brown banded bamboo sharks, helmut flying gurnards, frogfish, wonderpuss and blue ring octopus, plus different kinds of ghost pipefish including the very rare halemeda ghost pipefish.

 Relax as we cruise to Lamlera, where the scenery is breathtaking and reminiscent of another era with palm-fringed bays, lush greenery and the volcano acting as an imposing backdrop for the village’s colourful bustling local markets.
 The diving here rivals the panoramic topside view as there are a series of underwater seamounts full of cracks and crevices to be explored.
 The area presents a healthy balanced ecosystem with highways of fish being patrolled by others higher up the food chain mixed with schools of surgeons, bumphead parrotfish and turtles.